we-are-futureproof/www/.ai/issues-improvements.md

   - "Severral" corrected to "Several"
 - [x] Grammar issue in testimonial quote (fixed March 2025)
   - "a implementation" corrected to "an implementation"
-- [ ] Placeholder content in case studies section
+- [x] Placeholder content in case studies section replaced with real content
-  - Manufacturing case study needs real content
-  - Retail case study needs real content
+  - PEAK Sensor Systems case study completed with real content
-- [ ] Missing images for some case studies
+- [x] Images for case studies added
-  - Manufacturing case study has placeholder gray box
-  - Retail case study has placeholder gray box
+  - All case studies now have proper images

 ### Design Issues
 - [ ] Inconsistent padding on mobile views